oat-sa/taohub-articles/forge/Continous-Integration.md

 -   Run compilation of all JS file like explain in [[build]]
 -   Commit and push change into each extension repository

-### Build Repository package
+###Build Repository package{#build-repository-package}

-All extensions are registered on [Packagist](resources/https://packagist.org).
+All extensions are registered on [Packagist](https://packagist.org).
 We also have composer backup repository of our packages built every night and available at http://packages.taocloud.org/.
 Build and configuration to build this backup are available https://github.com/oat-sa/repositories-packages and https://github.com/oat-sa/repositories-packages-utils